bathroom design ideas

 No matter how luxurious your bathroom is, the under-the-sink cabinet and medicine chest probably don't offer enough storage space.

-Make the most of every inch of powder room space with these decor ideas.
+Make the most of every inch of powder room space with these bathroom design ideas.
 They can dramatically increase your bathroom's storage power:

 - Use a wicker or wrought-iron wine rack to store rolled washcloths and towels.
 This is not only a way to put extra storage and spare towels at the ready, but rolled towels can also provide a colorful accent, especially in a child's bathroom.
 Coordinate the towels to your decor.